Mastro 👨🍳 Docs

 1. On GitHub, navigate to the page of the repository you created in the previous chapter: https://github.com/your-user-name/your-repository-name/

-2. Click the Settings tab on the top right (possibly hiding in a ... menu).
+2. Click the Settings tab.
+It’s the rightmost tab, but might be hiding in a ... menu.

-3. In the Code and automation section of the sidebar, click Pages.
+3. In the Code and automation section of the left sidebar, click Pages.

-4. Under Source, make sure that Deploy from a branch is selected.
+4. Under Source, make sure that GitHub Actions is selected.

 Save changes and publish to the web